GjjvdBurg/StringWrap.vim/README.md

 )
 ```

-into this (select the string or stand on the line and run `:StringWrap`):
+into this (visually select the string or stand on the line and run
+`:StringWrap`):
 ```python
 a = (
     "Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod "